openstack/ironic-specs/specs/approved/crud-and-state-notifications.rst

 state also could be used by Searchlight plugin in order to keep Searchlight's index of ironic resources up-to-date.

+Apart from searchlight, there is a use case of monitoring service, that caches all notification payloads along with event type, like start/end/error/<etc> and an operator can query this service to see if ironic is behaving properly.
+For example, if there are much more start notifications for node create, than there are end notifications, it may mean that the database is not behaving properly, or messaging is having a hard time delivering messages between API and conductor.
+That is a separate case from
+searchlight: searchlight for example does not need to know the payload of the node create start notification, as there is no actual node yet, but for monitoring purposes, it may be useful.

 Proposed change
 ===============

+As a general note for all CRUD notifications, ``*.start`` and ``*.error`` event payloads will be ignored by Searchlight, as in both cases it would mean that resource representation has not changed, or in case of ``*create*`` notifications, that the resource was not created.

 Node CRUD notifications
 -----------------------